 Senate Bill 1438 amends the existing motor vehicle privilege tax regulations in Chester County by establishing a new tax rate of sixty-five dollars and thirty-five cents ($65.35) per motor vehicle per year for residents of the county.
 The bill specifies that this tax will not apply to vehicles held by auto-dealers for resale or to farm tractors.
 Additionally, the bill outlines that the Chester County Clerk will be responsible for collecting this tax, and payment must be evidenced by a receipt and a decal displayed on the vehicle's license plate.

-Furthermore, the bill stipulates that violations of this act will be classified as a Class C misdemeanor under Tennessee law.
-For the act to take effect, it requires approval from a two-thirds (2/3) vote of the Chester County legislative body, with the results of the vote to be certified to the secretary of state.
-The act will be effective upon becoming law for the purpose of approval or rejection, while other provisions will take effect as specified in the bill.
+The bill also stipulates that violations of this act will be classified as a Class C misdemeanor, in accordance with Tennessee law.
+Furthermore, the act will only take effect if it receives a two-thirds (2/3) approval vote from the legislative body of Chester County, with the results of the vote to be certified to the secretary of state.
+The provisions of the act will become effective upon becoming law for the purpose of approval or rejection, while other provisions will take effect as specified in the bill.